 Piazza del Popolo

 Piazza del Popolo (People’s Square), along the northern edge of “tourist Rome”, is near the northern gate of the Aurelian Wall and part of Rome’s tridente neighborhood.
-The church of Santa Maria del Popolo and several parks surround the square.
+The church of Santa Maria del Popolo and several parks surround the beautiful square.

 “Pincio Gardens belonged to Nero’s family and supposedly hides the site where they secretly buried the crazed and despised emperor after he committed suicide.”

 In the middle of the piazza there’s an “ancient Egyptian obelisk of Ramses II surrounded by a quartet of lions sending sheets of water splashing into basins at their paws”.
 Romans moved the obelisk from Heliopolis Egypt and placed it at Rome’s Circus Maximus.
 In 1589, Pope Sixtus V ordered the obelisk moved to Piazza del Popolo.